UNDERSTAND

 Additional resources

-If you are just getting started, Resilience Metrics has a useful overview of Climate Adaptation Basics, including short overviews and links to additional guidance on vulnerability assessments, climate risk assessments, and asset-based assessments.
+If you are just getting started, Resilience Metrics has a useful overview of Climate Adaptation Basics(Opens another site in new window), including short overviews and links to additional guidance on vulnerability assessments, climate risk assessments, and asset-based assessments.

 Think broadly about climate impacts